Boone Reservoir - General Information

 Crappie fishing has improved recently.
 The creel limit put in place in the mid-90’s has allowed the crappie population to thrive.
 Black crappie are more abundant than whites.
 The daily creel limit is 15-fish with a minimum length limit of 10-inches.

-The TWRA has stocked striped and hybrid striped bass in Boone since 1972.
+The TWRA has stocked more than 1,250,000 striped and hybrid striped bass combined into Boone since 1972.
 They do not reproduce in the reservoir so the populations must be maintained by annual stocking.

 Largemouth bass - Spring: Spinner baits, buzz baits, worms, crankbaits, and float-n-fly work well in coves; Summer: Good night fishing on worms and lizards.